RedHatInsights/insights-results-aggregator/docs/local_setup_bare_metal.md

-Please note that sometimes it is needed to fix some "side" errors like rebuilding `libyajl` by hands (it is located in `tmp-bootstrap/libyajl` subdirectory.
+Please note that sometimes it is needed to fix some "side" errors like rebuilding `libyajl` by hands (it is located in `tmp-bootstrap/libyajl` subdirectory).

-Last check if binary has been produced can be made:
+Finally, check if binary has been produced can be made:

 ```
 $ ./kcat -V